AdamPumphrey/497Project/README.md

 Error Messages:

-    Command does not exist - the command entered is not in the existing command list
+    command does not exist - the command entered is not in the existing command list

-    Command requires additional input - the command entered requires an argument
+    command requires additional input - the command entered requires an argument

-    Incorrect amount of input for command - the command entered does not require an argument
+    incorrect amount of input for command - the command entered does not require an argument

-    Illegal move - move specified violates the rules of the game
+    illegal move - move specified violates the rules of the game

-    Boardsize must be an integer between 5 and 19 - boardsize specified is not within the correct range
+    boardsize must be an integer between 5 and 19 - boardsize specified is not within the correct range

-    Board location syntax incorrect - move specified is not formatted correctly
+    board location syntax incorrect - move specified is not formatted correctly

-    Board location out of bounds - move specified is off of the board
+    board location out of bounds - move specified is off of the board

 Rules of Pente: